Later Software Engineer Salary in Greater Vancouver | CA$119K-CA$152K+ | Levels.fyi

 The median Software Engineer compensation in Greater Vancouver package at Later totals CA$152K per year.
-View the base salary, stock, and bonus breakdowns for Later's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Later's total compensation packages.
 Last updated: 10/2/2025

 Company